Learn Why

 We Love Bees

-Guided by curiosity and rooted in care, this is where learning meets stewardship.
+Guided by curiosity and rooted in care.
 Let’s explore the hive with purpose.

 Class Details

-Instructor: Georgia Miguez, Founder of Sister Creek Hives
+• Instructor: Georgia Miguez, Head Beekeeper of Sister Creek Hives

 All protective gear provided.
 No prior experience required.

 At Sister Creek Hives, every class is an invitation to explore the world of bees.
-Georgia Miguez, founder and bee-master, is excited to share her knowledge of beekeeping through ethical, bee-first practices, all while letting the bees take the lead.
+Georgia Miguez, founder and head beekeeper, is excited to share her knowledge of beekeeping through ethical, bee-first practices, all while letting the bees take the lead.

 Step into the apiary and watch the colony in action.
-Discover the fascinating roles of worker bees, the queen, and the brood.
+Discover the fascinating roles of worker bees, identify the queen and the brood.
 You’ll learn to read hive activity, handle frames safely, and understand the rhythms of the hive.
-Along the way, enjoy gourmet creations from Chef Sandie Ward, with your questions encouraged.

 What You’ll Learn & Experience

-Start with a Bee 101 session over snacks, then suit up to apply what you’ve learned in the hive.
+Suit up to get hands-on experience in the hive.
 You’ll learn how to:

 Observe hive activity and read colony behavior without disruption